ACINQ/eclair/source/index.html.md

 }
 ```

-Initiates a cooperative close for given channels that belong to this eclair node, the API returns once the _funding_signed_ message has been negotiated.
+Initiates a cooperative close for given channels that belong to this eclair node.
+The API returns once the _funding_signed_ message has been negotiated.
 If you specified a scriptPubKey then the closing transaction will spend to that address.
-The endpoint supports receiving multiple channel id(s) or short channel id(s); to close multiple channel you can use the parameters `channelIds` or `shortChannelIds` below.
+The endpoint supports receiving multiple channel id(s) or short channel id(s); to close multiple channels, you can use the parameters `channelIds` or `shortChannelIds` below.

 ### HTTP Request